ASFOpenSARlab/opensarlab-docs/docs/user-guides/jupyter_notebook_extensions.md

 ---

 Once the `nbextensions` tab is open, you can select individual extensions to learn how they function.
-You can also choose to enable or disable each extension(s).
+You can also choose to enable or disable each extension.

 ![Selecting an extension and enabling it.](../assets/manage_extensions.png)